-- 17. The RLTP investment programme achieves consistency with this Outcome and its associated delivery expectations by: - improving access to social and economic activities particularly by public transport but also by active modes and private vehicle - increased availability and access to public transport and active modes options - increased share of travel by public transport and active modes - reduced greenhouse gas emissions, when combined with government initiatives.
+- 17. The RLTP investment programme achieves consistency with this Outcome and its associated delivery expectations by: - a.
+Improving access to social and economic activities particularly by public transport but also by active modes and private vehicle - b.
+Increased availability and access to public transport and active modes options - c.
+Increased share of travel by public transport and active modes - d.
+Reduced greenhouse gas emissions, when combined with government initiatives.